ARMmbed/Handbooks_v2/1_Getting_Started/5_First_Pro.md

 ``wait(0.2);``

-``Wait`` is a delay in the function's run.
+"Wait" is a delay in the function's run.
 Since the program runs from line to line (sequentially) as fast as it can, if we want the LED to be on or off for a period that the human eye can actually perceive, we have to ask the program to wait between turning the LED on and off.
 In this case, we tell it to wait 0.2 seconds.

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">
-**Tip:** we don't ned to specify that it's seconds; the ``wait`` function, as defined on the API, simply assumes that any value you send is in seconds.
+**Tip:** we don't need to specify that it's seconds; the ``wait`` function, as defined on the API, simply assumes that any value you send is in seconds.
 There are other functions that use different values, such as microseconds (``wait_us``) or milliseconds (``wait_ms``).
 </span>

 ``myled = 0``